-“Love yourself first and everything else falls into line.” – Lucille Ball
+Love yourself first and everything else falls into line.

 This post contains affiliate links to products I like.
-When you buy something through one of my Amazon links or Craftsy links, I receive a small commission that helps support this site.
-Thanks for your purchase!
+When you buy something through one of my Amazon links or other (affiliate links), I receive a small commission that helps support this site.
+Thank you for your purchase!

 Subscribe to Get: Top 10 Reader Favorite Recipes